darius/sturm/README.md

 On my system if I hold down an arrow key for auto-repeat, get_key() may return a bare escape character.
 Presumably the OS claims the rest of the escape sequence isn't available yet.
 Argh.
+Workaround: stop using esc to mean 'quit'.